 This practice is for working with desires that are currently interfering with our lives.

-The practice is similar to the last one, the only difference being that you use a different mystic symbol for working with desires.
+The practice is similar to the last one, the only difference being that you use a different mystic sign for working with desires.

-I saw the mental plane, familiarized myself with the mystic symbol of the brush and swept away the desires that were at that moment interfering in my life.
+I saw the mental plane, familiarized myself with the mystic sign of the Broom and swept away the desires that were at that moment interfering in my life.

 Somebody is certain he has a strong character, and a strong “core.”
 His wife is proud of him, while his colleagues and neighbors fear him as he’s so tough.